Jieli12/AutoCPD/README.md

 In this section, we introduce how to construct a deep neural network, train it to classify multiple categories and test it on one unseen dataset.
 The code can be found in the Python script [./test/test_deep_nn.py](https://github.com/Jieli12/AutoCPD/tree/master/test).
 Compared with `test_simple_nn.py`, the script`test_test_nn.py` consists of four steps: data generation, model construction, model compilation and fitting and Model prediction.
 To be concise, we will omit the data generation, model compilation and fitting.

 In this example, we try to construct a deep neural network with 3 residual blocks followed by 5 hidden layers, the width vector of hidden layers is $[50,40,30,20,10]$.
 The dataset can be grouped into 3 categories: change in variance only, no change in non-zero slope and change in slope labelled by 0, 1 and 2 respectively.
-The length of time series is $n=400$, each class has 500 observations.
+The length of time series $n$ is 400, each class has 500 observations.

 ```python
 np.random.seed(2022)  # numpy seed